-An Integrated Pest Management Plan (IPM) has been developed for the City and will act as a guide for pest prevention, treatment and management.
+Public notice is hereby given that the City of Morden may conduct the following Pesticide Control Programs during 2018.
+An Integrated Pest Management Plan (IPM) has been developed for the City and will act as a guide for pest prevention, treatment, and management.
 One of the goals of the IPM is to reduce the use of chemical controls by means of using preventative, mechanical, and biological controls.
 The City will adhere to provincial legislation and regulations pertaining to the use and implementation of a pesticide program.

 • Par 3 (mecocorp-p, 2,4-D, dicamba)

 • Round-up (Glyphosate)